European Society for Oceanists 2025 Conference

 Faculty of Humanities and Social Sciences

-University of Lucerne, Switzerland
+University of Lucerne

-Connections within and beyond Oceania
+Connections Within and Beyond Oceania

 Oceania has always been interconnected in a myriad of ways.
 From the first peopling of Australia and the Pacific to today’s age of the internet, social media, and mobile phones, people of the Pacific have initiated, strengthened, reinforced, and affirmed, but also blocked, interrupted, resisted, and broken off connections with humans and non-humans alike.
 They have established complex relations within and between communities, societies, and nation states, formed and recognized links with their physical environment, circulated objects, visions and ideas that shape and redefine their worlds, created artistic expressions celebrating all kinds of connections, and continue to be affected by and contribute to global processes that impact us all.